 What does your child need to get started in youth girls lacrosse?
 Here are some helpful links about what is required and optional gear every new player needs.

-A girls youth lacrosse player needs a starter stick, which is included in a youth girls starter set.
-Girls lacrosse sticks are made of laminate or synthetic material with a head (or pocket) at the end.
-The length of the stick is 35.5 - 43.25 inches with the pocket 7 - 9 inches wide and strung traditionally rather than using mesh except for keepers (goalies).
+A girls youth lacrosse player needs a starter stick, which is included in most youth girls starter sets.
+Girl's lacrosse sticks are made of laminate or synthetic material with a head (or pocket) at the end.
+The length of the stick is 35.5 - 43.25 inches with the pocket 7 - 9 inches wide and strung traditionally or with mesh.
+Mesh was introduced to the women's game in 2018, and since then has become much more popular as the manufactures create mesh tailored to fit a women's lacrosse head.
 The goalie stick is 35.5 - 48 inches and the head can be up to 12 inches wide.

-LAX.com offers a wide variety of girls lacrosse equipment for every players ability.
-If you have any questions about what might be the right cleat for you or your player, feel free to give our Pro's a call at 855-255-5294.
+LAX.com offers a wide variety of youth girls lacrosse equipment for every player's ability.
+If you have any questions about what might be the right equipment for your player, feel free to give our Pro's a call at 855-255-5294.
 We will be able to tell you what we think is right based on your age, ability, and position.

 See you on the fields!

 The Lax.com Pro Staff

 Boys' Latin (MD) vs McDonogh (MD) | 2021 High School Highlights